Mori Atlas logo

 Eurobodalla National Park is best known for its exceptional coastal bird habitat, forming part of a critically important bird area recognised by BirdLife International.
 The park protects vital foraging and resting grounds for migratory shorebirds including the Far Eastern curlew, bar-tailed godwit, and Eurasian whimbrel that travel along the East Asian Australasian Flyway.
 The park's estuarine and freshwater habitats support endangered species such as the long-nosed potoroo, white-footed dunnart, little tern, and hooded plover.
 Additionally, the park contains maritime heritage features including shipwrecks that add historical dimension to its natural values.

-HDR image taken at 1080 Beach in Eurobodalla National Park near Narooma.
+HDR image of 1080 Beach in Eurobodalla National Park near Narooma

 Eurobodalla National Park history and protected-area timeline